steamship-plugins/whisper-s2t-blockifier/DEPLOYING.md

 When pushing to a SemVer-style tag, the tag's version must match the version contained within `steamship.json`.

-New versions of a Steamship App or Plugin automatically become the "default" version.
+New versions of a Steamship Plugin automatically become the "default" version.
 Unless an instance specifically requests a version, this default version will be used.

 ## Deployment Setup